 - Some diagnosed stable central lesions.

 You don’t need a referral.
-Lesley Lowe and Emma Poff run our vestibular rehabilitation programme so you just call and book an appointment to see one of them.
-Make sure that you specify that the appointment is for vertigo so that she can book sufficient time.
+Lesley Lowe runs our vestibular rehabilitation programme so you just call and book an appointment to see her or you can book online.
+If calling, make sure that you specify that the appointment is for vertigo so that she can book sufficient time.
 If you have been referred by you G.P. or Consultant, don’t forget to bring your referral letter.
 Although you don’t need a referral, it is best that you have been assessed by your G.P. at some stage (either this or previous episodes).